 To ensure your registration is cancelled you need to do the following:

 - Complete your final return and make payment as normal.
 Make sure you complete the ‘Date Terminated’ box for all workers giving the last date each of your workers was engaged.

 - Log in to the online portal.
 From the options provided in the left-hand menu, click I Want To > Cancel my Registration.
 Alternatively, you can contact us for help.

 If I’m still engaging workers (that is, they’re still ‘on the books’), but they didn’t earn any wages during a particular return period, do I still need to submit an Employer Return?

 Yes.
 You must always submit a return if you have eligible workers, even if they haven’t worked during a quarter.
-Submit the return by the due date and show zero dollars have been paid (a 'NIL' return).
+Submit the return by the due date and show zero dollars have been paid to each worker (a 'NIL' return).
+Click here for instructions.